-Whether you are currently going through a divorce or considering one in the future, it is important for you to know your rights.
+Whether you are currently going through a divorce or a dissolution of a domestic partnership, or considering one in the future, it is important for you to know your rights.

 When parents divorce, the divorce decree will specify with whom the children will live and how often the other parent will visit.
 It is in the best interests of the children if the parents can work out these arrangements between themselves.
 However, if they can’t, the court will make the decision for them.